iamgreggarcia/codesherpa/README.md

 # CodeSherpa

 CodeSherpa is a code interpreter ChatGPT plugin.
 It's designed to execute code and run commands locally in a Docker container.
 It primarily emulates a Python REPL.
 It also executes Rust and C++, but does so in a stateless, non-interactive way.
 Read the [Quickstart section](#quickstart) to try it out.

+### *Note: ChatGPT Plugin developer access is required.
+Sign up for the waitlist [here](https://openai.com/waitlist/plugins)*

 Here's a highlight reel demonstrating what you can do..
 See more [examples here](#examples)